 Sigourney Weaver was relatively unknown when originally cast as Ripley.
 Much later, she shared co-lead with Holly Hunter in Copycat (1995).
 What’s interesting is the way Alien foreshadows some of the genre patterns of the later film – which is about a serial killer.

 Later, Ripley tries to blow up the ship – an act which traps her in even closer proximity with the alien.
-The film’s ending exactly replicates the earlier escape attempt, but on a smaller scale: this ramps up the tension considerably, because now there is literally nowhere to run.
+The film’s ending exactly replicates the earlier escape attempt, but on a smaller scale.
+This ramps up the tension considerably, because now there is literally nowhere to run.

 In Alien, Ash likewise pretends to be ‘any other human’, a deception that allows him to kill undetected.
 However he’s not human … Ash is literally alien: hostile, a foreign body, having allegiance elsewhere.
 In a sense, the movie’s title refers to him just as much as the xenomorph.

 There’s a visual reminder of this mimicry in the film’s final scenes – when the alien hides in Ripley’s escape pod, and she can’t tell it apart from the craft’s pipes and machinery.
-It’s even repeated at the ending of Alien: Covenant, when we’re not sure which android is which.
-Again and again, the killers rely on mimicry.
+It’s even repeated at the end of Alien: Covenant, when we’re not sure which android is which.
+Again and again, killers rely on mimicry.

 Mothers and gods

 Alien: Covenant shows David finally achieving this.
-He ‘gives birth’ to the xenomorph – albeit by using Shaw as a surrogate mother (completing the fate she escaped in Prometheus).
+He gives birth to the xenomorph – albeit by using Shaw as a surrogate mother (completing the fate she escaped in Prometheus).

 Across the franchise, whenever the alien respawns, it’s through the chest or throat – anywhere other than the womb (with Shaw’s Caesarean delivery/abortion in Prometheus perhaps coming closest to bucking the trend).

 This new vision of creation is not without its dangers: in fact, it seems almost indistinguishable from death.
-Of course, it’s not life that the corporate gods seek in the Alien franchise, but power, and that can be achieved through either creating OR killing.
+Of course, it’s not life that the corporate gods seek in the Alien franchise, but power … and that can be achieved through either creating OR killing.
 This is the lesson for the androids – and they learn quickly.

 Alien (1979), dir.
-Ridley Scott.
+Ridley Scott

-Picture credit: Adam Miller
+Picture credit: MontyLov